 Easy to Navigate

 There’s no point in choosing the best formats and mission statements and products if your audience doesn’t know how to find anything.
 Use color and shape to clearly earmark where your customer can go to buy, read, refer, or whatever else you want them to do.
+For inspiration, check out these examples of good website navigation.

 Advice from the Experts